-This page contains affiliate links.
-Click to learn more.Tasty mini gluten free vegan apple muffins filled with diced apples and warm fall spices.
-These tiny two-bite treats are great for your kids’ school snacks or for snacking on at home!
+Easy mini gluten-free vegan apple muffins filled with diced apples and warm fall spices.
+These tiny, tasty two-bite treats are great for your kids' school snacks or for snacking on at home!

-But at the same time, it’s sweet because fall brings with it recipes that contains warm, flavourful spices, filling comfort meals, hot chocolate, cozy sweaters, and covering up with warm fuzzy blankets while watching TV on the couch.
+But at the same time, it's sweet because fall brings with it recipes that contain warm, flavourful spices, filling comfort meals, cozy sweaters, hot chocolate, and covering up with warm fuzzy blankets while watching TV on the couch.

 Can you relate to any of this?

+And of course, fall is famous for apple recipes, like these easy gluten free apple muffins!
 These little muffins are filled with those familiar warm fall spices and loads of tiny apple pieces.
+Plus, this recipe, like all of my others, is egg free, dairy-free, and gluten free!

 Once the muffins come out of the oven, it's almost time for the fun part: coating the tops with cinnamon sugar!

 Your muffins should be fully cooled before moving on to this next step.
-Once they have cooled, you’ll need to dip or brush each muffin top lightly, one by one, with melted coconut oil.
+Once they've cooled, you'll need to dip or brush each muffin top lightly, one by one, with melted coconut oil, then dip each muffin top into the cinnamon sugar mix.

-After that step, your muffins will be done and ready for devouring!
+After that step, your apple cinnamon muffins will be done and ready for devouring!

 I have a pumpkin spice mini muffin recipe that I've made countless times and they're always perfect, but a couple readers wrote to me saying they had problems with the batter being too thick.